In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 In Roma Norte, at the intersection of Avenue Álvaro Obregón and Jalapa, is the most delicious tlacoyos stand.

-While there are no signs, look for a crowd around women working with a hot comal.
+While there are no signs, look for a crowd of women working with a hot comal.
 Working in harmony, one woman takes your order, while the other scoops out blue corn masa and cooks the tlacoyos.

 Don’t forget to try the different toppings and enjoy your tlacoyo standing up like all the locals.